zozzlethena/docs/pages/tokenomics.md

 * 129M FLOW were locked in veFLOW of various sizes, and with varying lock times (min 1 year), for future partners, and raising capital.

 ### 80M FLOW
-* 53M FLOW were fed into the redeemer for the community to redeem FLOWv1 for FLOWv2
+* 54M FLOW were fed into the redeemer for the community to redeem FLOWv1 for FLOWv2
-* 19M FLOW were set aside for version 2 epoch 0 emission and incentive for migration of liquidity 14M for Gauges and 5M for boosting migrator's veFLOW
-* 4.3M were set aside for future use, ie minting custom NFTs, adding to POL.
 * 4.5M were deposited into a linear 1 year vesting contract for the core dev team.
+* 23.5M were deposited into treasury for proctocl own token to be used as determined in the future. ie, migration bonuses, deepening liquidity, custom size veFLOW minting, grants.

 ### Distribution Chart

 <Bleed>